The Occupational Therapy Unit

 בית » קליניקות » Inpatient services » The Occupational Therapy Unit

-Occupational therapy is one of the health professions, the purpose of which is to help people who experience cognitive, motor, sensory, or mental difficulties live as independently as possible within their home, family, and social environments.
+Occupational therapy is one of the health professions whose purpose is to help people experiencing cognitive, motor, sensory or emotional difficulties to live as independently as possible within their home, family and social environments.

-The main role of occupational therapists is to help the patient and promote their ability to function independently in both basic daily activities such as bathing, dressing, and eating, and more complex activities such as financial management, leisure time, and household management.
-The ultimate goal of occupational therapy is to enable the patient to take an active part in daily life as a basis for their health, well-being, and quality of life.
+The overarching goal of occupational therapy is to enable the patient to take an active part in daily life as a basis for health, wellbeing and quality of life.

 Patients

-In the Occupational Therapy Unit at Reuth Tel Aviv Rehabilitation Hospital, treatments are provided to people hospitalized in various departments: rehabilitation (young adults, middle-aged, and geriatric), complex nursing care, and ventilated patients ; also to those treated in day hospitalization settings, as well as ambulatory patients and private referrals.
-All occupational therapy treatments are personally tailored to the patient’s world, their important occupations, their life context, and their previous functions.
+At the Occupational Therapy Unit at Reuth TLV Rehabilitation Hospital, treatment is provided for people hospitalized in the various departments: rehabilitation (younger adults, middle age and geriatric), complex nursing care and ventilated patients; for those treated in the day hospitalization framework, as well as ambulatory patients and private referrals.
+All occupational therapy treatments are individually tailored to the patient’s world, the occupations that are important to them, their life context and their prior level of functioning.

 Treatments